pippim/pippim.github.io/programs/homa.md

 **HomA Indicator**, it is recommended the first few times you use **HomA** in the terminal so you can see any unusual error messages.

-For example, if you see something like "module serial not found", type:
+For example, if you see an error like:

+`ImportError: No module named 'serial'`

+Then you need to install `serial` using:

-`sudo apt install python3-serial`.
+`sudo apt install python3-serial`

-If you are on Ubuntu 16.04 it would be `python-serial` (without the `3`).
+If you are running Python 2.7.12+, drop the `3` and use `python-serial`.

 Read more about installing dependencies in the next section.